Ji-Man Choi Player Props: Pirates vs. Cardinals

 Ji-Man Choi At The Plate

-- Choi is batting .148 with a double and two home runs.
+- Choi has a double and two home runs while hitting .125.

-- Choi has picked up a hit in three games this season (37.5%), including one multi-hit game.
+- Choi has picked up a hit in three games this year (33.3%), including one multi-hit game.

-- In eight games played this year, he has gone deep in two of them.
+- He has hit a home run in two of nine games played this year, and in 6.3% of his plate appearances.

 - Choi has driven in a run twice this season, but just one in each of those games.

-- He has scored in three games this season (37.5%), but has had no multi-run games.
+- He has scored in three games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.